DanielBUBU/PD_maid/README.md

 - Free and easy to build
 - Open sauce and readable codes
 - Appendable commends
-- Self update launcher from github
+- Self update launcher from github(Not in release version)
 - RPC functions
 - Support mutiple platforms(Windows/Linux/Android)
 - Support Youtube,GD,and local file